-FM stereo will give the best sound, but FM signals will reach only about 10 to 40 miles (16 to 65 km).
+FM stereo gives the best sound, but FM signals only reach about 10 to 40 miles (16 to 65 km).
 Tall buildings or hills can interfere with FM signals, causing the sound to fade in and out.

-XMTM Satellite Radio Service
+XM[TM] Satellite Radio Service

 XMTM Satellite Radio Service gives digital radio reception from coast-to-coast in the 48 contiguous United States, and in Canada.
 Just as with FM, tall buildings or hills can interfere with satellite radio signals, causing the sound to fade in and out.
-In addition, traveling or standing under heavy foliage, bridges, garages, or tunnels may cause loss of the XMTM signal for a period of time.
+In addition, traveling or standing under heavy foliage, bridges, garages, or through tunnels could cause loss of the XM signal for a period of time.
 The radio may display NO XM SIGNAL to indicate interference.